 Photography is all about lighting.
 And according to Andy, photographers will go to great lengths to get a single winning shot, whether it’s getting up before dawn to catch a brilliant sunrise or waiting all day to capture the alpine glow just before the sun sets.
 While golden hours (just before sunset) produce the best shots, a little strategy can help you produce good images any time of day.
 Overcast days diffuse light and produce the most flattering, even lighting making outdoor photography a breeze.
 If you’re not blessed with clouds of San Francisco fog, look for shade and definitely avoid direct sunlight, which will cast unflattering shadows and have your subjects

 If you’re shooting inside, avoid mixed lighting—meaning natural light and artificial lighting, which will confuse your lens.
 Food photographer Wes Rowe recommends killing the lights and shooting in a window.
 Contrary to conventional wisdom, backlighting can create a dramatic photo, especially if you adjust the exposure ahead of time to brighten up the subject.

 Armed with iPhones, the group took a scenic trip up Sundance’s lift and shot Utah’s breathtaking landscape.
 Here are some of our favorite captures of the day:

 The winding path and the bridge in the foregrounds of the above landscape photos guide the eye through the photos, while a little animation makes them come alive.
-Turn your photos into Instagram videos like these with Spark Post‘s one-tap animations!
+Turn your photos into Instagram videos like these with Adobe Spark‘s one-tap animations!

 While Andy advises to avoid mid-day photoshoots on hazy afternoons because it washes out the colors and limits your ability to capture the landscape’s texture, this photo’s nice use of contrast between foreground and background proves even the worst conditions can still result in a pleasing photo.